RVAH-3: RVAH-3

 RVAH-3 would remain at NAS Albany for six years, to include the end of U.S. military involvement in Vietnam.
 Post-Vietnam defense budget reductions again compelled the Department of Defense to close more stateside air bases, and NAS Albany was marked for closure in 1974.
 Once again, RVAH-3, RECONATKWING ONE and the Fleet RVAH squadrons relocated, this time to Naval Air Station Key West, Florida beginning in January 1974.
 RVAH-3 would continue to conduct RA-5C fleet replacement training at Naval Air Station Key West until August 1979.

 Attrition of airframes and the increasing maintenance and flight hour costs of the RA-5C in a constrained post-Vietnam defense budget environment forced the Navy to incrementally retire the RA-5C and sunset the RVAH community beginning in mid-1974.
-With the RA-5C was marked for retirement from the active Navy inventory, all RVAH squadrons to be disestablished by 1980.
+With the RA-5C marked for retirement from the active Navy inventory, all RVAH squadrons were disestablished by 1980.
 Although the Navy's light photographic squadron (VFP) community provided interim replacement for RVAH assets utilizing the RF-8G Crusader from 1978 until 1987, the Navy's tactical reconnaissance mission was eventually fully transferred to the fighter (VF) community to be performed by F-14 Tomcat aircraft equipped with the Tactical Air Reconnaissance Pod System.

 RVAH-3 was subsequently disestablished at Naval Air Station Key West on 23 August 1979, following over 23 years of active naval service.

 RA-5C Vigilante (BuNo 156632) in the markings of Reconnaissance Attack Squadron 3 on display at Orlando Sanford International Airport, the former Naval Air Station Sanford, circa 2008.